We currently take 1 years to 12 years old.

 There is no minimum requirement for your child to attend.

-Under Licencing and Regulations, we are required to maintain a minimum of educator to children ratios.
-These are:
+Under Licensing and Regulations, we are required to maintain a minimum of educator to children ratios.

 If your child still sleeps, please discuss their routine with the teacher.